catharinadepari/essay/README.md

 <img src="img/data5.png" width='900'><br>

 #### C. Libraries<br>
 Libraries used in this web map includes **css**, **js**, **jquery**, and **analytics.js**.
 Libraries in web-based javascript is used to provide various functions, whether the matter is related to events or effects or AJAX, and allows map developers to perform a task.
-The major libraries used by this web map developer along with their functions is **`analytics.js`** library with script tag:
+The major libraries used by the web map's developer along with their functions is **`analytics.js`** library with script tag:
 <br>
 ```
 script type="text/javascript" async="" defer="" src="https://storymaps-analytics.arcgis.com/analytics.js"